RohitKS7/Dev-OverFlow-Application/README.md

 npm install eslint-config-prettier
 ```

+### Authentication

+1. We're using `Clerk` authentication services for easier and better auth process.
+Everything is happening according to docs available on Clerk's website, So for any questions visit the site.

+2. Installation > Wrapping app in `clerkProvider` > Adding API in `.env` file > Adding SignIn & SignUp component > Adding UserButton component.

 > TIPS :

 - After everything is installed do `ctrl+shift+p` in vs-code and run `relod window`